-Each fungal disease has trigger points that stimulate an outbreak of disease – a unique combination of temperature, the number of hours the tree has been wet, and the amount of spores present, amongst other things (we go into more detail about individual diseases in the Keep Your Fruit Trees Free from Disease
+Each fungal disease has trigger points that stimulate an outbreak of disease – a unique combination of temperature, the number of hours the tree has been wet, and the amount of spores present, amongst other things (we list these variables for individual diseases in the Keep Your Fruit Trees Free from Disease

 Regardless of the disease we’re trying to prevent, the aim is to keep your trees protected at all times while they’re flowering with what we call a “cover spray”

 This means we’re aiming to have the trees covered with something that will prevent the fungal spores from causing a disease outbreak.

 The regime differs a bit depending on what disease is posing a risk, but the same principles apply.
 Put an organic fungicide spray on, and then if you’ve had a lot of rain (more than about 25mm, or consistent rain for days on end) assume it’s been washed off and replace it.

 An effective spray available to organic growers is copper, normally mixed with builders lime (when it’s called a ‘Bordeaux’ mix).

 However as always, it’s important to consider the pros and cons.
 Copper is such an effective fungicide that it can have quite a detrimental effect on the soil because it kills the soil fungi, which are vital to the health of the soil and your trees.
 So, our compromise is that we only ever use copper once or twice a year.

 In an ideal world, the tree’s natural defense system (including naturally occurring microbes on the leaves) would prevent a disease outbreak, but for many growers, their trees still need some protection.